• Skip to primary navigation

 These ooey gooey goodies are so easy to make, too!

-Similar to my Matcha Brownies, simply melt the vegan butter and chocolate with sugar, fold in the rest of the ingredients, bake, and enjoy.
+Similar to my Brookies and Matcha Brownies, simply melt the vegan butter and chocolate with sugar, fold in the rest of the ingredients, bake, and enjoy.

 No need for eggs here because the bananas do the trick!